 The Parent Company has a funded noncontributory defined benefit retirement plan (the Plan) for all of its employees.
 The Plan provides for normal and early retirement, as well as, death and disability benefits.
-The latest retirement valuation was issued in 2021.
+The latest retirement valuation was as of December 31, 2022.

 The retirement fund is administered by Rizal Commercial Banking Corporation (RCBC), appointed as trustee.
-The fund has no investments in the Parent Company's equity as of December 31, 2021 and 2020.
+The fund has no investments in the Parent Company's equity as of December 31, 2022 and 2021.